-By Rudy Longman, Attorney at Hensley Legal Group
+By John Hensley, Attorney at Hensley Legal Group

 I often get clients who come to us with severe injuries and property loss on top of dealing with uncooperative insurance companies.
 Insurance companies want to protect their assets more than anything else and that means paying out as few claims as possible, even from their own customers.

 Just because the insurance company won’t offer a decent settlement doesn’t mean your case is worthless or that you haven’t suffered from your experience.
 Insurance companies deny valid claims every day, even when there is plenty of evidence to indicate their insured is responsible.
 If an argument can be made to reduce your settlement offer, they will make it.

 Just because the insurance company won’t offer a decent settlement doesn’t mean your case is worthless

 There are a few things you can do on your own to improve your chance of getting a reasonable offer.
 First, get a copy of the police report of your accident.
 Police reports include details of how an accident happened, who was involved, and most importantly, who was at fault.
 Hoosiers can buy a copy of their police report from buycrash.com for $12 dollars.
 If you don’t know your report number, call the local or state department that responded to your crash and ask.
 The officer who responded to your accident should know your police report number.

 Second, make sure that you take plenty of pictures after the accident.
 Take photos of the damage to your car and any personal items that were inside the car, damage to the other vehicle or vehicles, the other driver’s license plate, road signs, skid marks, and visible injuries on yourself.
 If you don’t have a police report or if the other driver fled the scene, photos will help the insurance adjuster put together what happened and give proof that your damages are as severe as you say.